-If there’s one thing, I always insist visitors take part in it’s a pampering trip to the thermal baths.
+If there’s one thing, I always insist visitors take part in it’s a pampering trip to the thermal baths for their first time in Budapest.
 Although I love showing my friends bright yellow Szechenyi (seh-chen-yee) in City Park, I suggest opting for the “Wellness” package at Rudas (ru-dash).
 You’ll enjoy a view of the Danube and Gellért Hill from the rooftop tub as well as chill out in the newly renovated pools and saunas.
 Crowds are few, and it’s modern compared to the typical Turkish baths, but certainly peaceful.
 Szent Lukacs (St. Lucas) is also a great budget option if staying away from the crowds is your thing.

 Here’s a great article with tips for visiting a thermal bath.